petitpandarouge/ObsidianScripts/README.md

 - `src/user-plugins`: Contains the User Plugins plugin specific sources.
 - `src/quick-add`: Contains the QuickAdd plugin specific sources.
 - `src/dataview`: Contains the Dataview plugin specific sources.
-- `src/infrastructure`: Contains the code that does not need to be tested.
-Mainly wrapper services used to make the code testable using the dependency injection.
+- `src/infrastructure`: Contains the code that is not testable.
+Mainly Obsidian wrappers used to make the code testable using the dependency injection.
+- `src/inflates`: Contains the inflates.

 ### UserPlugins 🧩